 CHAPTER 7

-OTHER MAKES OF MTS EQUIPMENT
+OTHER MAKES OF MTS AND

 As mentioned above, even though IMTS equipment was available since 1965, most telephone companies throughout the 1970's remained as manual-MTS systems.
 As a result, smaller firms continued to manufacture MTS car telephones, probably primarily for the California market, usually using used-refurbished RF drawers by GE, Motorola and others but adding control heads and digital decoders of their own design and manufacture.
 Some of these are shown below.